 Don’t have time to compare plans right now?
 No worries!
 Enter your email below, and we’ll send you the PDF version of our expat health insurance comparison.
 You can review and compare plans at your convenience.

-Basic Plans (Major Medical/Hospitalization)
+Basic Plans (Major Medical / Hospitalization)

 | Provider | Morgan Price | ACS | April |

-| Notes | fair priced in low cost regions | fair priced in most regions | child 3 and more free of charge |
+| Notes | flexible modular plan; entry age 18–55 | fair priced in most regions | child 3 and more free of charge |

-| Insurance Plan Suggestion | Flexible Choice Asia Inpatient only | ACS Expat – Bronze, Silver, Gold & Platinum Inpatient only | Essential Inpatient only |
+| Insurance Plan Suggestion | Flexible Choices Asia – The Core Inpatient only | ACS Expat – Bronze, Silver, Gold & Platinum Inpatient only | Explore Inpatient only |

-| Emergency Cover Outside the Area of Coverage | up to $100,000 for 30 days travel period | covered in full up to 7 weeks per trip | up to 90 days |
+| Emergency Cover Outside the Area of Coverage | $100,000 up to 30 days per trip | covered in full up to 7 weeks per trip | up to 90 days |

-| Deductible / Excess / Co-pay Options | annual Inpatient deductibles and / or Outpatient co-pay | different annual deductibles | annual deductibles or Outpatient co-pay |
+| Deductible / Excess / Co-pay Options | annual excess $100 to $5,000 | different annual deductibles | annual deductibles or Outpatient co-pay |

-| Overall Annual Limit Options | from $250K to $1 million | $500K – $3 million | $1,000,000 |
+| Overall Annual Limit Options | $250,000 or $500,000 | $500,000 – $3 million | €/$500,000 |

-| Hospitalization Inpatient | Standard-Private Room | Standard-Private Room (sublimits may apply) | Standard Private Room (up to $75 per day) |
+| Hospitalization Inpatient | Standard single room (full refund) | Standard-Private Room (sublimits may apply) | Standard Private Room (up to $75 per day) |

 | Cancer Care | covered in full | covered in full | covered in full |

-| Out Patient Care | 15 days Pre- & Post hospitalization | 90 days Post Hospitalization | 30 days Pre- & Post Hospitalization |
+| Out Patient Care | pre/post-op 15 days only (full OP needs a module) | 90 days post-hospitalization | 30 days Pre- & Post Hospitalization |

-| Outpatient Cover | included for Pre- & Post – Hospitalization | included for Post – Hospitalization | included for Pre- & Post – Hospitalization |
+| Outpatient Cover | included for pre- & post-hospitalization | included for post-hospitalization | included for Pre- & Post-Hospitalization |

 | Outpatient Surgery | covered in full | covered in full | covered in full |